Scalar elliptic equations with a singular drift: Higher Integrability Results

 On the other hand, for any $0<\rho <R$ we have the estimate

-Thought this estimate is not new (see, for example \cite[Theorem 10.7]{Tsai_Book}), for the reader convenience we present its proof in the next section, see Theorem \ref{Oscillation_Estimate} below.
+Though this estimate is not new (see, for example \cite[Theorem 10.7]{Tsai_Book}), for the reader's convenience we present its proof in the next section, see Theorem \ref{Oscillation_Estimate} below.
 Now take arbitrary $x_0\in \Om$ and denote $r:=|x_0|$.
 For $r<R$ we obtain $B_r(x_0)\subset B_{2r}\subset B_{2R}$ and

 The last estimate together with \eqref{Together_1}, \eqref{Together_2} implies \eqref{Holder_estimate}. \end{proof}

 The last theorem of the present section is the analogue of Theorem \ref{Higher_Integrability_1} in the case of $\al<0$.